oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Activities Not Provided by Oracle Lift:**

--   Configure and test SAML2 integration between secondary IDCS instances and Shibboleth as identity provider (SSO).
+-   Configure and test SAML2 integration between secondary IDCS instances and Shibboleth as an identity provider (SSO).
 -   Implement and test provisioning of users and groups from LDAP to IDCS secondary instances.
 -   Map IDCS groups to OCI IAM groups.
 -   Map IDCS groups to OAC roles.